Rastapar/asl_translator/README.md

-# MediaPipe Tasks Hand Landmark Detection Android Demo
+# ASL translator for Android

 ### Overview